decile-team/cords/README.md

 Please find the tutorial notebook explaining the usage of CORDS subset selections strategies for Efficient Hyper-parameter optimization in the following [notebook](https://github.com/decile-team/cords/blob/main/examples/HPO/image_classification/python_notebooks/CORDS_SL_CIFAR10_HPO_ASHA_Example.ipynb)

+## Highlights
+- 3x to 5x speedups, cost reduction, and energy reductions in the training of deep models in supervised learning
+- 3x+ speedups, cost/energy reduction for deep model training in semi-supervised learning
+- 3x to 30x speedups and cost/energy reduction for Hyper-parameter tuning using subset selection with SOTA schedulers (Hyperband and ASHA) and algorithms (TPE, Random)

 ## Speedups achieved using CORDS
-To achieve significantly faster speedups, one can replace the subset selection data loaders while keeping the training algorithm the same.
-Look at the speedups one can achieve below:
+To achieve significantly faster speedups, one can use the subset selection data loaders from CORDS while keeping the training algorithm the same.
+Look at the speedups one can achieve using the subset selection data loaders from CORDS below:

 ### SpeedUps in Supervised Learning